 Dr. Frank Rose, Professor of Finance and Mr. Iyad Rock, Graduate Assistant to the College of Business presented “A Tale of Two Walls” along with Dr. Jennifer Buntin, Assistant Professor of Sociology.
 The presentation was on Thursday, September 11th in the Academic Building.
-Mr. Rock’s presentation raised awareness about the Wall of Bethlehem, while Dr. Buntin’s presentation raised awareness about the border wall between the United States and Mexico.
-The Wall of Bethlehem, which has various meanings is a wall barrier made of concrete that separates Israel and Palestine.
-In English it means “apartheid or anti-terrorist”; in Hebrew it is often called “separation fence” and it means “racial segregation wall” in Arabic.
+Mr. Rock’s presentation raised awareness about the wall that divides Israel and Palestine, while Dr. Buntin’s presentation raised awareness about the border wall between the United States and Mexico.
+Mr. Rock explained that the wall is all around the west bank.
+Depending on where you stand, some call it separation barrier while others call it security fence.
+The international community condemned the practice of building the wall by the Israeli government.
 Barrier supporters state that it protects Israel from terrorist attacks and opponents argue that it creates new borders, disrupts lives, and restricts commerce and economic development.
 The presentation was part of Lewis University’s Peace Teach-In, “Responding to Violent Times”, which draws attention to injustice in the world.
-Teach-In events and presentations continue throughout the fall semester and are open to the public.

 COB faculty members Robert Bergman and Patrick Griffin were nominated to participate in the “Ice Bucket Challenge” to raise awareness and money for ALS (Amyotrophic Lateral Sclerosis) also known as Lou Gehrig’s Disease.
 ALS is a progressive neurodegenerative disease that affects nerve cells in the brain and the spinal cord, patients in the later stages may become paralyzed.
 The ALS Foundation utilized social media with the help of everyday people challenging their friends and family through videotaping the act of pouring ice water over themselves to generate ALS awareness.
 The video of these assistant professors participating can be seen on Mr. Bergman’s Facebook page or through the YouTube link at https://www.youtube.com/watch?v=W6VjyXmx9MU.